C.J. Uzomah Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Season Stats

-- So far this season, 9.7% of the 319 passes thrown by his team have gone Uzomah's way.

-- Uzomah has seen the ball thrown his way two times in the red zone this season, 5.6% of his team's 36 red zone pass attempts.
+- Uzomah (two red zone targets) has been the recipient of 5.6% of his team's 36 red zone pass attempts.

-- The Bengals have thrown the ball in 54.8% of their plays from scrimmage this year while running the ball 45.2% of the time.
-This offensive attack ranks 11th in the NFL in points scored.
+- The Bengals, who rank 11th in the NFL in points scored, have dropped back to pass 54.8% of the time while running the football 45.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Uzomah's matchup with the Steelers.